 You might be interested in this comment from a 2005 camper who was in a long-distance relationship with someone she had previously met at camp (as a side note, later they got married).
-(Forest Dell is a building in Oregon which we have often made available as a group sleeping space.)
-"Thank you for Forest Dell!
+"Thank you for [shared sleeping space]!
 Being able to sleep with my partner greatly improved my attitude for the week.
 Having a social, not private, place to sleep as a couple is really cool but also feels respectful of camp agreements.
 The lack of privacy keeps us well behaved."